 - Limit your activity outside to when it’s the coolest.

 Ceiling fans can make you feel cooler, but they must be rotating counter clockwise to do so.
 (This directs the air flow at you.)
 Unfortunately, for keeping your house cool in extreme heat, fans don’t ward off heat-related illnesses.
 If you feel yourself getting too warm, take a cold bath or shower.

 Keep up to date with all weather and utility notifications, either via social media, emails, or websites.
 These alerts will inform you of government services that can help you beat the heat.

 If your HVAC system does give out during times of extreme hot air (bummer!), many cities and towns set up cooling stations.
 Here, you can get a cool drink of water and spend some time in cooler air.
-Just make sure to keep to the CDC guidelines for social distancing and other pandemic precautions.

 Heat waves also put a strain on power grids, so it’s not uncommon to suffer blackouts.
 Some areas – like California – institute rolling blackouts.
 This occurs when the supply for power exceeds the demand, and the utility companies voluntarily turn off the power in a specific area to prevent the entire grid from failing.